-Generally, women who are between the ages of 21 and 35 years old are considered as potential donors.
-This is because women in this age range tend to have a higher quality as well as quantity of eggs.
-Women who belong in this age bracket also typically respond better to fertility medication.
+Generally, women who are between the ages of 21 and 35 years old are considered potential donors.
+This is because women in this age range tend to have higher quality as well as quantity of eggs.
+Women who belong to this age bracket also typically respond better to fertility medication.

 What To Do Before Donating Eggs?

 Before even considering donating eggs, the donor needs to be well-educated by doing a lot of research.

 Some of the considerations that potential donors should know or ask are the following: